nicsonpw/Flixnic/README.md

 ## Features

 - Use the TMDB API for movie references
-- Use of React Router to navigate between pages
+- Use React Router to navigate between pages
 - Functional Sign Up and Sign In button
 - Functional Sign Out button
 - Clickable and functional logo and avatar
-- Use of Firestore as the database
+- Use Firestore as the database
 - Functional Subscribe button using Stripe
 - Functional payment page using Stripe